GrassHopper1977/Morello_CHERI_Setup/README.md

 To work around this, unplug the USB devcies and reboot (you can execute a `reboot` from the MCC console).

 # Upgrading from V22.05 to V22.12
+To perform an upgrade I just went through a full installtion again.
+I updated the notes on Installing CheriBSD to reflect the V22.12.

+# Installing CheriBSD
 First we need to update the firmware on the Morello board.

 ## Upgrade the Morello Firmware
-We follow the basic instructions from here [here](https://ctsrd-cheri.github.io/cheribsd-getting-started/morello-firmware/index.html) but with a little more detail.
+We follow the basic instructions from here [here](https://ctsrd-cheri.github.io/cheribsd-getting-started/morello-firmware/index.html) but with my own notes.
+The instruction on upgrading teh firmware are a little unclear so I've clarified a few points here.
 1. Use the MCC (port 0 - the first serial port) to double check that the clock is correct (mine had drifted badly).

 ```